-This example shows how we filtered data just for Australia, for the month of February.
+This example shows how we filtered data just for Australia, for October.

 Looking at data over time is another crucial element to consider when designing a dashboard.
 The time interval widget will enable you to do just that.
 It's a neat feature that allows you to enhance individual time scales on various charts, meaning you can easily look at your data across days, weeks, months, or years, as in the following example:

 **click to enlarge**

-These elements are of utmost importance in dashboard design since they help to keep the dashboard unburdened of too many elements while the interactivity enables to have all the data needed.
-For more details and complete scale of the top interactivity features, you can check our article on interactive dashboards.
+These elements are of utmost importance in dashboard design since they help to keep the dashboard unburdened of too many elements while the interactivity enables it to have all the data needed.
+For more details and the complete scale of the top interactivity features, you can check our article on interactive dashboards.